 Organizational Mission, History, and Accomplishments

 The mission of the Seal Conservancy is to preserve and protect the La Jolla harbor seal rookery for the enjoyment and educational benefit of children, and for the ecological, scientific, historic, and scenic benefits to all.

 The Seal Conservancy (formerly La Jolla Friends of the Seals) was formed in 1999.
 The organization was recognized as tax exempt under section 501(c)(3) of the Internal Revenue Code in a determination letter issued in February 2000, and updated July 2014 to reflect our name change.

-The Seal Conservancy is the only organization exclusively dedicated to educating the public about the La Jolla Harbor Seal Rookery.
-Over the past 15 years, we have educated hundreds of thousands of visitors to Casa Beach about the La Jolla harbor seal rookery, sharing viewing tips, harbor seal facts, and helping visitors spot the births that take place every February at Casa Beach.
+The Seal Conservancy is dedicated to educating the public about the La Jolla Harbor Seal Rookery.
+Over the past 20 years, we have educated hundreds of thousands of visitors to Casa Beach about the La Jolla harbor seal rookery, sharing viewing tips, harbor seal facts, and helping visitors spot the births that take place every February at Casa Beach.

 Many visitors to Casa Beach come with local residents who want to show their guests this natural attraction in La Jolla.